Hasan7e/TravelBuddy/README.md

 ### Configure environment
-1.**update .env file in project root with API keys 2.** run the app using your chosen simulator.
+1.**update .env file in project root with API keys 2.**run the app using your chosen simulator